Sizewell nuclear power stations: History

 Sizewell B was built and commissioned between 1987 and 1995, and first synchronised with the National Grid on 14 February 1995.
 The cost of Sizewell B has been quoted as £2 billion (1987 prices) with a quarter of that cost being related to civil engineering works.

 The original rating was for a thermal power of 3,444 MW and gross electrical output of 1,250 MW, which after house load of 62 MW gave a net output to the grid of 1,188 MWe, equivalent to 8.7 TWh in the year of 2005.
 It was uprated by 1% in 2013 with a thermal power of 3,479 MW and an electrical output of 1,195 MWe, though this is dependent on seawater temperature.

 As with many other PWRs, Sizewell B operates on an 18-month operating cycle, i.e. at or near 100% output continuously for around 18 months, followed by a month's shutdown for maintenance and refuelling.
-Sizewell B was designed for a commercial life of 40 years (i.e. to around 2035) but similar stations elsewhere have been granted extensions to 60 years.
+Sizewell B was designed for a commercial life of 40 years (i.e. to around 2035) but like similar stations elsewhere it has been granted an extension to 60 years.

 On 27 May 2008, Sizewell B had an unplanned shutdown, cutting off its supply to the National Grid.
 A British Energy spokesman said that the fault involved conventional equipment at the plant rather than any part of the nuclear reactor.